-Interview with Kevin Morin, who is responsible for the Critical Power badge of Schneider Electric’s EcoXpert partner program, on the importance of the Internet of Things in critical power buildings.
+Interview with Kevin Morin, who is responsible for the Critical Power badge of Schneider Electric’s EcoXpert partner program, on the importance of the Internet of Things (IoT) and the evolutions in critical power buildings and power management.

-In a previous article we looked at the opportunities that the Internet of Things and the convergence of IT and OT in low voltage environment smart solutions offer to small and medium buildings and the electrical contractors who serve them.
+Previously we looked at the opportunities that the IoT and the convergence of IT and OT in low voltage environment smart solutions offer to small and medium buildings and the electrical contractors who serve them.

 While for many of the facility managers of those type of buildings, energy consumption, monitoring, and savings are essential, there is a specific sub-segment of buildings, where outage avoidance, electrical equipment reliability, and electrical system management is far more critical.
-There are several buildings where power is critical.
-Also in Industry 4.0 critical power and energy efficiency is taking center stage as Kevin Morin explains in a blog post on “critical power availability and reliability in Industry 4.0“.
+There are several buildings where power and thus power management is critical.
+Also in Industry 4.0 critical power and energy efficiency is taking center stage.

-Kevin Morin is responsible for the Critical Power badge of Schneider Electric’s awarded EcoXpert partner program and tells us all about IoT in critical power buildings.
+Kevin Morin is responsible for the Critical Power certification (power management systems and advanced metering) badge of Schneider Electric’s awarded EcoXpert partner program and tells us all about IoT in critical power buildings.
 He gives some examples of such buildings: airports, hospitals, data centers, process industry and other buildings where electricity is critical in a sense that when it’s lost or disrupted through poor quality it poses a significant safety and/or cost issue.

 The difference between power management and building management systems

-For people responsible for these types of buildings, Kevin Morin says, it’s not just important to manage the amount of energy from a cost and compliance perspective but is equally essential that the quality and reliability of their energy systems is high.
+For people responsible for these types of buildings, Kevin Morin says, it’s not just important to manage the amount of energy from a cost and compliance perspective but is equally essential that the quality and reliability of their energy systems is high, among others through power quality monitoring.

-With power management systems, we come closer to providing functionality that some might expect to see in building management and in Building Management Systems, although there is a first difference here.
+With power management systems, we come closer to providing functionality that some might expect to see in building energy management systems (BEMS), in building management and in Building Management Systems, although there is a first difference here.
 Building management systems have the control of temperature/HVAC, primarily for comfort of occupants (and, indeed, building management and IoT are increasingly connected as well).

 Power management systems, however, not only track energy performance of the BMS, they should also provide important insights into power distribution parameters throughout the building in both real-time and as a trend over time, Kevin explains.